- are transmissible — from host to host of a single species and, sometimes, even from one species to another (such as a laboratory animal)

 - had been treated in a new way that no longer destroyed the infectiousness of the scrapie prions.

-- Grafts of dura mater taken from patients with inherited CJD have transmitted the disease to 228 recipients.
+- Grafts of dura mater taken from patients with inherited CJD have transmitted the disease to several hundred recipients.

 - Corneal transplants have also inadvertently transmitted CJD.